webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

  operation :=  PLUS {{!}} MINUS
  term := INTEGER {{!}} expression

-We said that a language can be parsed by regular parsers if its grammar is a context free grammar.
+We said that a language can be parsed by regular parsers if its grammar is a <span id="context_free_grammar">context free grammar</span>.
 An intuitive definition of a context free grammar is a grammar that can be entirely expressed in BNF.
 For a formal definition see [http://en.wikipedia.org/wiki/Context-free_grammar Wikipedia's article on Context-free grammar]

 ====Types of parsers====